kdy2021/SR-RSKG/README.md

 Rskg.xlsx is the remote sensing domain knowledge graph file constructed in this work

-run kg.
-Py can import rskg.
+run kg.py can import rskg.
 Xlsx into the local neo4j database

 Rskg.svg is the result graph after importing